Yoga Poses for Digestion

 Wind-Relieving Pose (each side) 1 min Releases gas, eases bloating

-Seated Spinal Twist (each side) 1 min Detoxifies, stimulates intestines
+Seated Spinal Twist (each side) 1 min Supports circulation; may stimulate the intestines

-Cobra Pose (3x) 15 sec each Stretches and activates gut
+Cobra Pose (3x) 15 sec each Stretches the front body; may encourage gentle movement

 Seated Forward Fold 2 min Compresses organs, aids elimination